 Similar to other people, fishermen had superstitious beliefs and believed certain things caused good or back luck.
 For instance, fishermen superstitions resulted in seafarers’s claiming a newborn’s caul would secure its wearer from drowning.
 There was also a belief that breaking up an old boat would bring bad luck and that those engaged in such a task were “sure to come to grief in some way or other.”
 Northern fisherman claimed it was positively “dangerous” to mention the word “horse” when at sea because bad luck would follow.

 The London Beer Flood occurred in the parish of St. Giles, London, England, at the Meux and Company Brewery.
 The brewery was located in central London on Tottenham Court Road.
 It sat in the middle of a squalid and tightly packed area of poor houses and tenements, known as the rookery.
-Established in the mid 1760s under the name of Horseshoe Brewery, the brewery passed through several owners.
-Eventually, however, in 1809, Henry Meux and his partners acquired it under the name of Henry Meux and Company.
+Established in the mid-1760s under the name of Horseshoe Brewery, the brewery passed through several owners, but, eventually, in 1809, Henry Meux and his partners acquired it under the name of Henry Meux and Company.
 Continue reading →

 Police received a tip about the “rendezvous of a society of miscreants of a detestable description.”
 These rendezvous involved homosexuals and had been occurring for six months at the White Swan.
-Based on tips, police raided a public house on Sunday, 8 July 1810.
-It was located on Vere-street and when officers proceeded to search it, police netted 26 people, “the whole of whom, together with the landlord of the house, they apprehended, and lodged for the night in the watch-house of St. Clement’s parish.”
+Based on tips, police raided a public house on Sunday, 8 July 1810 that was located on Vere-street.
+When officers searched it, they netted 26 people, “the whole of whom, together with the landlord of the house, they apprehended, and lodged for the night in the watch-house of St. Clement’s parish.”
 Continue reading →